matheuristic/dotfiles/software.md

 # Requirements: conda or variant (default: micromamba) installed and configured

 # Example file that when "install"-ed with this script creates a conda-tools
-# env with black, pandoc, python==3.11.8, ripgrep and shellcheck packages
+# env with black, pandoc, python==3.11.8, and ripgrep packages installed and
-# installed and creates wrappers for black, pandoc, pandoc-lua, pandoc-server,
+# creates wrappers for black, pandoc, pandoc-lua, pandoc-server, and rg
-# rg, and shellcheck (python is not wrapped, its trailing comment is empty):
+# (python has an empty trailing comment so it is not wrapped; and tree is
+# commented out so it is not installed):
 #
 #     name: conda-tools
 #     channels: